February 20, 2012, Christopher D. Carroll EntrepreneurPF

 .

-Suppose that an executive steals all the firm’s monetary assets and disappears.
+Suppose that a thief steals all the firm’s monetary assets.

-The consequences for the firm are depicted in figure 2.
+The consequences for the firm are depicted below in figure 2.

 Dividends follow a random walk.
 Thus, there is a one-time downward adjustment to the level of dividends to reflect the stolen money.
 Thereafter dividends are constant, as are monetary assets (which are constant at zero forever).